 Great, but what factors play a role in stalls?
 How do our actions as pilots impact our likelihood of a stall?
 To answer these questions and more, it’s time to jump into the aerodynamics of flight.

-During flight, there are four forces which act on our aircraft.
+During flight, there are four forces that effect the aircraft.
 They are all interrelated, so a change in one will impact the others.
 By reviewing how these forces work, we will be laying the groundwork for understanding stalls.

-Lift is an upward vertical force which is generated mainly by the wings.
+• Lift is an upward vertical force that is generated mainly by the wings.
 It acts perpendicular to the relative wind direction.

-Weight is a downward vertical force generated by gravity.
-It acts perpendicular to surface of the ground.
+• Weight is a downward vertical force generated by gravity.
+It acts perpendicular to the surface of the ground.

 The two vertical forces, lift and weight oppose each other.
-During straight and level flight, lift is equal to weight.
+During straight and level flight, the lift is equal to the weight.
 On ascent, lift is greater than weight.
-On descent, weight is greater than lift.
+On the descent, weight is greater than lift.

 The two horizontal forces also oppose each other.
 At a constant airspeed, thrust and drag are equal.
 On acceleration, thrust is greater than drag.
 On deceleration, drag is greater than thrust.